kristinemlarson/gnssrefl/tests/pmtl_use.md

 <img src="pmtl_rzone.png" width="500" />

 Make a SNR file using the -orb gps+glo, -archive nrcan, and -rate high options.
+Warning: downloading a high-rate GNSS file can take a while ...

 - *rinex2snr pmtl 2020 330 -archive nrcan -rate high -orb gps+glo*

 Run **quickLook** - but given the height of pmtl, you are going to need to change the RH values.
 If you aren't sure how that should go, start out with a broad RH region: